When Rachel and Ben reached out to book me as their wedding photographer, I was overjoyed for two reasons.

 I get so many requests for small and intimate weddings and I absolutely love them.
 It is such a privilege to photograph any couple’s wedding day but when you are one of 4 (including the couple) it feels extra special.

 A popular place for elopements in Scotland is the west coast Highlands.
 I often thought – where could you have a small secluded ceremony close to a big city like Edinburgh?
-A location where you can have an intimate and interesting ceremomy but with the convenience of being near a major city.
+A location where you can have an intimate and interesting ceremony but with the convenience of being near a major city.

 It was when I was chatting to my lovely friend Kathryn Ross, who is a fantastic celebrant, that she suggested a couple of locations – Seacliff beach and North Berwick Law.